cwendorf/CALM/docs/examples/usingContrasts.md

 ## cyl3-1      -11.563636  1.2986235 -8.904534 8.568209e-10
 ```

 The intercept is equivalent to the mean of the group means.
-Remaining parameters represent the difference between each group and the first group.
+Parameters represent the difference between each group and the first group.

 #### Example: Control (Last) Contrasts

+The intercept is equivalent to the mean of the group means.
+Parameters represent the difference between each group and the last group.

 ```r
 contrasts(mtcars$cyl) = control.last(3)